-- 9. Select a system security level using the following procedure: - a.
-Select the authentication requirements that you will use by clicking the appropriate check boxes.
-You can select more than one authentication requirement. - b.
-Select a system security level by dragging the slide selector to the desired security level and click Next.
+- 9. Select a system security level by doing one of the following: - Select the desired authentication requirements by clicking the appropriate check boxes.
+You can select more than one authentication requirement.
+The Use UVM passphrase check box is selected as default. - The fingerprint reader device driver and smart card reader device driver must be installed before starting the IBM Client Security Setup Wizard for these devices to be available to the Setup Wizard. - Select a system security level by dragging the slide selector to the desired security level and click Next.

-Note: You can define a custom security policy later using the IBM Client Security Policy Editor.
+Note: You can define a custom security policy later using the Policy Editor in the Administrator Utility.